microsoft/macos-cookbook/documentation/resource_xcode.md

 xcode
 =====

-Use the **xcode** resource to manage a single installation of Apple's Xcode IDE.
+Use the [**xcode**](https://github.com/Microsoft/macos-cookbook/blob/master/resources/xcode.rb) resource to manage a single installation of Apple's Xcode IDE.
-An **xcode** resource instance represents the state of a single Xcode installation and any additional iOS simulators that are declared using the `ios_simulators` property.
+The **xcode** resource instance represents the state of a single Xcode installation and any additional iOS simulators that are declared using the `ios_simulators` property.
 The latest version of iOS simulators are always installed with Xcode.
 This resource supports beta and GM seeds from Apple if currently available via